Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * depending on the accuracy required for your particular experiment, ensure your timing device is set accurately.
 Record if you note the time to the nearest day, hour, minute or second.
 * note the source of time (device name, type, manufacturer, version and serial number).
 * if using networked computers or instruments, try to ensure that they are all synced to ensure there is no offset.
-* if working as part of a larger project, particularly where data and sample collection is simulataneous among teams, ensure you are all working from the same time source.
+* if working as part of a larger project, particularly where data and sample collection is simultaneous among teams, ensure you are all working from the same time source.
 * properly understand if there is any offset between the instruments / devices recording location, time and your data itself.
 If on a moving platform, it is likely that you will need to match up data points to the location using time.

 #### Instrumentation and computers